-The following sets forth the type and, to the extent possible, estimates of the amounts payable to our Adviser in connection with its operation of our business.
-These payments have not been determined through non-arm's-length bargaining.
+The following sets forth the type and amounts payable to our Adviser in connection with its operation of our business.
+While we believe that these payments are no less favorable than we could have obtained from negotiating with an unaffiliated third party at arm's-length, these payments have not been determined through arm's-length bargaining.

 Under the terms of the advisory agreement, we are responsible for all expenses incurred for our direct benefit.
-Examples of these expenses include expenses incurred in connection with our organization and initial public offering, legal, accounting, tax preparation, consulting and related fees.
-In the event that any of these expenses are incurred on our behalf by our Adviser, we will be required to reimburse to our Adviser on a dollar-for-dollar basis for all such amounts.
+Examples of these expenses include expenses incurred in connection with our organization and initial public offering, legal, accounting, tax preparation, consulting, recruiting, stockholder related costs, and related fees.
+In the event that any of these expenses are incurred on our behalf by our Adviser, we are required to reimburse our Adviser on a dollar-for-dollar basis for all such amounts.
+During the year ended December 31, 2004, the total amount of these expenses that we incurred was approximately \$1,142,000.
 During the period from our inception (February 14, 2003) through December 31, 2003, the total amount of these expenses that we incurred was \$1,105,000 (\$864,000 of which related to our initial public offering and was charged to Additional Paid-in Capital, and the remainder of which related to direct expenses and was charged to operating expenses).
 All of these charges were incurred directly by us and none of which were incurred by our Adviser for our benefit.
 Accordingly, we did not make any reimbursements to our Adviser for these amounts.
-We estimate that, in the future, these expenses will be approximately \$300,000 per year (excluding legal, accounting and other professional fees that we may incur in connection with future capital transactions), and we do not presently expect that our Adviser will incur any of these expenses on our behalf.

 In addition, we are also responsible for all fees charged by third parties that are directly related to our business, which may include real estate brokerage fees, mortgage placement fees, lease-up fees and transaction structuring fees (although we may be able to pass some or all of such fees on to our tenants and borrowers).
 In the event that any of these expenses are incurred on our behalf by our Adviser, we will be required to reimburse our Adviser on a dollar-for-dollar basis for all such amounts.
-During the period from inception through December 31, 2003, we passed all such fees along to our tenant, and accordingly we did not incur any such fees during this time.
+During the year ended December 31, 2004 and the period from inception through December 31, 2003, we passed all such fees along to our tenants, and accordingly we did not incur any such fees during this time.
 Accordingly, we did not make any reimbursements to our Adviser for these amounts.
-The actual amount of such fees that we incur in the future will depend largely upon the aggregate amount of mortgage loans we make, and the extent to which we are able to shift the burden of such fees to our tenants and borrowers.
+The actual amount of such fees that we incur in the future will depend largely upon the aggregate costs of the properties we acquire, the aggregate amount of mortgage loans we make, and the extent to which we are able to shift the burden of such fees to our tenants and borrowers.
 Accordingly, the amount of these fees that we will pay in the future is not determinable at this time.
 We do not presently expect that our Adviser will incur any of these fees on our behalf.